In partnership with the community, Anchorage Project Access provides health care to those most in need.

 Please see below for current opportunities to join our team:

-Under the supervision of the Executive Director, provides effective management of all Pro Bono Counseling operations to achieve the organization’s mission to increase access to health care for low-income uninsured members of our community.
-This individual must demonstrate empathy, use clinical skills to assess, enroll, and refer clients while monitoring and evaluating the program.
-PBC Manager will be responsible for recruiting and enrolling donating counselors into the program, while facilitating an advisory committee made up of community leaders in the field.
-The ability to foster strong communications and relationships with the Program Director, Board of Directors, mental health professionals, and other health care partners are required.
+Under the supervision of the Executive Director, provides effective management of all Mental Health Counseling (MHC) operations to achieve the organization’s mission to increase access to health care for low-income uninsured members of our community.
+This individual must demonstrate empathy and use clinical skills to assess, enroll, and coordinate donated care for clients while monitoring and evaluating the program.
+The MHC Coordinator will be responsible for recruiting and enrolling donating counselors into the program, while facilitating an advisory committee made up of community leaders in the field.
+The ability to foster strong communications and relationships with the Executive Director, Board of Directors, mental health professionals, and other health care partners are required.

-Recruit, manage, and retain adequate network of volunteer licensed mental health therapists
+Recruit and retain an adequate network of volunteer licensed mental health therapists

 Create outreach materials and conduct outreach activities

-Conduct clinical services in a compassionate and culturally appropriate manner, utilizing interpreter services when needed
+Conduct services in a compassionate and culturally appropriate manner, utilizing interpreter services when needed

-Accurately document clinical interactions in APA’s TrackVia record system
+Accurately document clinical interactions in APA’s TrackVia records system

-Demonstrated proficiency with Microsoft Office Suite including: Word, Outlook, PowerPoint, Excel, Publisher
+Demonstrated proficiency with Microsoft Office Suite including Excel, Word, Outlook, and PowerPoint

 Excellent verbal and written communication skills